-7.9.5 Managing external dependencies for chaincode written in Go
+7.9.5 Managing external dependencies for chaincode written in Go go mod tidy go mod vendor

-Your Go chaincode requires packages (like the chaincode shim) that are not part of the Go standard library.
-These packages must be included in your chaincode package.
+Your Go chaincode depends on Go packages (like the chaincode shim) that are not part of the standard library.
+The source to these packages must be included in your chaincode package when it is installed to a peer.
+If you have structured your chaincode as a module, the easiest way to do this is to "vendor" the dependencies with go mod vendor before packaging your chaincode.